 General Motors issued a recall back in 2014 for issues relating to airbags and seat belts in certain GM-made vehicles.
 If you or someone you love has been in an accident with a GM-made vehicle and the airbag and/or seatbelts failed to function properly, you may have a claim for a full financial recovery.
 We can help you sue for reimbursement for your medical costs, car repairs, and pain and suffering.

-Many GM vehicles are safe and are not affected by the recall.
-However, General Motors recently revealed that a surprising number of their vehicle could be subject to a computer error in the software that controls the airbags.
-This glitch can cause the airbag to enter a “test mode,” and if an accident happens, the airbags will not deploy in this mode.
+General Motors (GM) has revealed that a surprising number of their vehicles could be subject to a computer error in the software that controls the airbags.
+This glitch can cause the airbag to enter a “test mode,” and if an accident happens, the airbags will not deploy.
 That means that a crucial life-saving device would simply stand by and do nothing while you crash.

 GM also indicated that the seatbelts may not work normally while in test mode.

 It’s not clear how this glitch works, or how many of the affected vehicles may have already entered test mode.
 Presumably, the test mode exists so that GM engineers can intentionally crash vehicles multiple times without the airbag deploying on each crash.
 Outside of the lab, however, the glitch is potentially fatal.

 Unfortunately, this is not the only recall GM has issued pertaining to their vehicles in recent years.
 You may be able to sue for compensation if you were injured or suffered damages in an accident involving any of the following:

 By the time an auto manufacturer issues a recall, it is often after people have already been victims of accidents due to these issues.
 Fight back against this injustice with the personal injury attorneys at John Foy & Associates.

 Has anyone been killed by the GM airbag glitch?

 Yes, it appears that the glitch was involved in at least one deadly crash.
 GM has admitted that the error is linked to a car accident and that one person lost their life.